 Voyage through History: The Dodecanese Islands of Greece

 Greece is a land of rugged beauty that includes over 2,000 islands stretching from the Ionian Sea in the west to the Aegean Sea in the east.
 Beginning and ending in Turkey, cruise by private yacht through eight Dodecanese Islands plus Samos.

 Why travel on Far Horizons’ Dodecanese Islands of Greece Tour ?

-- Three full days on the island of Rhodes
+- Two full days on the island of Rhodes

 - For nine days cruise from island to island onboard a private chartered yacht

-- Limited to a maximum of 9 participants
+- Limited to a maximum of 10 travelers

 Travel & Tour the Dodecanese Islands of Greece – Daily Itinerary